Brilinta Side Effects

 Generic Name: ticagrelor

-Note: This page contains information about the side effects of ticagrelor.
-Some of the dosage forms included on this document may not apply to the brand name Brilinta.
+Note: This document contains side effect information about ticagrelor.
+Some of the dosage forms listed on this page may not apply to the brand name Brilinta.

 For the Consumer